2023 Redbourn Museum

 I am pleased to be a regular visitor/volunteer to our local Dementia Hub held Friday mornings at Redbourn Parish Centre/Village Hall where dementia clients and their carers enjoy activities and an opportunity to talk -everybody benefits and hubs such as this should be fully supported.

-October 12th 2021 The Dementia Hub were extremely fortunate last week to be visited and entertained by the U3A Ukulele group.
-It was a brilliant morning and both carers and those living with Dementia really enjoyed the musical inter action.
-Everybody had a fun time and it was kind of the members to volunteer their time in this way.
-We also had an impromptu sing-along afterwards.
+The Dementia Hub are extremely lucky to be regularly visited and entertained by the U3A Ukulele group.
+It’s always a brilliant morning and both carers and those living with Dementia really enjoy the musical inter action.
+Everybody has a fun time it is kind of the members to volunteer their time in this way.
+We also have an impromptu sing-along afterwards.

 **June 2020 Passed: NCFE CACHE Certificate Level 2 Principles in Dementia Care & working towards Level 3